willydlw/ros_gazebo_two_wheel_robot/README.md

 # Differential Drive Robot Simulation Using ROS and Gazebo

 This learning unit uses ROS (Robot Operating System) features and tools to study the motion behavior of a two wheeled, differential drive, mobile robot.

+Objective: model a simple differential drive robot and configure it to navigate autonomously in a simulation environment.

 Thank and acknowledge

-The Gazebo, Make a Mobie Robot tutorial, http://gazebosim.org/tutorials/?tut=build_robot,
+The Gazebo, Make a Mobile Robot tutorial, http://gazebosim.org/tutorials/?tut=build_robot,

 The Construct, Exploring ROS using a 2 Wheeled Robot, https://www.theconstructsim.com/ros-projects-exploring-ros-using-2-wheeled-robot-part-1/